-Health policy, social issues, and economics are debated daily in many arenas, with resolutions that shape and have the power to revolutionize the practice of medicine in the United States and abroad.
+Health policy, social issues, and economics are debated daily in many areas, with resolutions that shape and have the power to revolutionize the practice of medicine in the United States and abroad.
 The nearby National Institutes of Health in Bethesda, Maryland is world renowned for its medical research and sophisticated technological developments.

 The cultural and social opportunities of the nation's capital are endless.
 The John F. Kennedy Center for the Performing Arts, a wealth of top-rated restaurants from many backgrounds, the National Gallery of Art with its striking East Wing, the U Street corridor of art and music, the Museum of Natural History, and the National Monuments are just a few examples of the history and rich culture in Washington.

 Washington is home to several national sports teams, including the Washington Capitals (hockey), Nationals (baseball), Wizards (women's basketball), and United (soccer).
-Naturally, the Hoyas, 1984 NCAA National Champions and six time Big East Conference Champions, are a local, as well as a national attraction.
+Naturally, the Hoyas, 1984 NCAA National Champions, and six-time Big East Conference Champions are a local, as well as a national attraction.